-- 134 The Code should either only allow use of the term, 'unlimited' when no limits are placed on a service or when no overage charges are ever imposed for a service, or require wireless service providers to describe their services instead as "generally unlimited" when limits are placed on a service. - 135 We suggest that a service be described as generally unlimited in cases where 2.5% or more of wireless service users have exceeded the limit on a service at least once in the previous 12 months. - 136 We therefore recommend that section A.3 of the Code be amended to include a third subsection:

-(iii) A service provider must describe a service that may result in additional charges as "Generally unlimited" if it has levied overage charges for that service on 2.5% or more of its users in the previous calendar year.
+- service providers to describe their services instead as "generally unlimited" when limits are placed on a service. - We suggest that a service be described as generally unlimited in cases where 2.5%103 or more of wireless service users have exceeded the limit on a service at least once in the previous 12 months. - We therefore recommend that section A.3 of the Code be amended to include a third subsection: - (iii) A service provider must describe a service that may result in additional charges as "Generally unlimited" if it has levied overage charges for that service on 2.5% or more of its users in the previous calendar year.